filt3rek/hscript-template/README.md

 # hscript-template
-Little run-time template system based on https://github.com/HaxeFoundation/hscript
+Little run-time and compile-time template system based on https://github.com/HaxeFoundation/hscript

-A little class that “generates” a “haxe source” which you can use with hscript to get a run-time template system.
+A little class that “generates” a “haxe source” which you can use with hscript to get a template system working like tink_template.
 It can be improved of course but I stop here for now I get all for my needs.
-The synthax is almost the same as in tink_template and it supports expressions output, if, else, elseif, for statements and “do”.
+The synthax is almost the same as in tink_template and it supports expressions output, if, else, elseif, switch/case, for statements “do” and comments.
 I didn’t wrote any error handling because hscript does that but you can see how catch errors at the end of this document.
-This class could directly generate hscript AST expressions, but I’ve done that quickly, I have no time to look deeper into hscript for now.
+~~This class could directly generate hscript AST expressions, but I’ve done that quickly, I have no time to look deeper into hscript for now.~~
+It does play directly with ast when generating compile-time templates.

 Here is an example of a working template :
 ```